Soluble urokinase plasminogen activator receptor: Acute medical patients

 In the emergency departments, suPAR can aid in the triage and risk assessment of patients.
 This allows for many patients can be discharged rather than admitted.
 This also ensures that the most ill patients are prioritised first and put under careful observation without delay.
 A suPAR level below 4 ng/mL indicates a good prognosis in acute medical patients and supports discharge.
 In contrast, patients presenting with a suPAR level above 6 ng/mL have a high risk of a negative outcome.

 COVID-19

-In COVID-19, an early elevation of suPAR, e.g. in patients that present with symptoms of SARS-CoV-2 infection, is associated with an increased risk of severe COVID-19 development, which may lead to respiratory failure, acute kidney injury, and mortality.
+In COVID-19, an early elevation of suPAR, e.g. in patients that present with symptoms of SARS-CoV-2 infection, is associated with an increased risk of severe COVID-19 development, which may lead to respiratory failure, acute kidney injury, and death.
 Clinical relevant cut-offs have been identified with a suPAR below 4 ng/mL indicating low risk of adverse outcomes and a suPAR above 6 ng/mL for high risk of negative outcomes such as severe respiratory failure.